 The tagline says it all about perhaps this blockbuster’s foremost allure – the visual effects that made Superman fly for real for the first time ever.
 That part of the film is rich and varied, featuring impressive work with models, matte paintings, wires and blue screen.
 The latter half of the story almost turns into one of the era’s popular disaster movies, but still maintains its tension and creativity, as in a memorable scene where Superman single-handedly heals the San Andreas Fault after a nuclear explosion.
 John Barry’s production design turns Krypton and Superman’s Fortress of Solitude into cold but majestic places that trigger one’s imagination.

 The tone of the comic book is well preserved; the aim of the film is to present Superman as a decent hero for our times without turning him into a boring wuss.
-Christopher Reeve, who was a newcomer at the time, manages to find just the right amount of heroism and comedy to make both Superman and Clark Kent compelling; the glue holding together the effects, action and a good script involving the whole origin story and supervillain Lex Luthor’s (Gene Hackman) plans to destroy California consists not only of director Richard Donner’s steady hand but also Reeve’s solid performance.
-Hackman is clearly having fun, but it takes more work to play the hero without being a stiff.
+Christopher Reeve, who was a newcomer at the time, manages to find just the right amount of heroism and comedy to make both Superman and Clark Kent compelling.
+The glue holding together the effects, action and a good script involving the whole origin story and supervillain Lex Luthor’s (Gene Hackman) plans to destroy California consists not only of director Richard Donner’s steady hand but also Reeve’s solid performance.
+Hackman is clearly having fun, but it takes more work to play the hero without being a stiff; Reeve pulls it off.

 The movie also has a healthy dose of romance, especially in a sequence where Superman takes Lois Lane (Margot Kidder) on a flight in the moonlight.
 As in so many other scenes, it’s awe-inspiring because it finds the right tone, takes its time and has the visual effects to back up its confidence… even if said effects have aged considerably.